jrcain-usgs/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

     [^1]: `extractExactCkTimes()` defaults `limitCk` to `1` as it extracts all times associated with segments within a given ephemeris start and stop time in *one* CK file.

+!!! note "The `mission` Parameter"

+    Most endpoints accept an *optional* `mission` parameter.
+When it is omitted, SpiceQL infers the mission from the other inputs (e.g. the frame or target).

+    Two endpoints are the exception: `findMissionKeywords` and `findTargetKeywords` **require** `mission`, since it cannot be inferred for those calls.

 ### Response Types
 !!! info "Response Types"